+MRT staff who are not actively responding to calls, either face-to-face or through telehealth must not have other duties and responsibilities within the Network Service Provider.
 An MRT's ability to successfully divert inpatient admissions depends on service availability.
-MRT staff who are not actively responding to calls or providing follow-up services must not have other duties and responsibilities within the Network Service Provider.
-During "down time," they should be conducting outreach to community partners, key stakeholders, and the general public to educate the public on the availability of and how to access services.
+Staff who are not actively responding or providing follow-up services should be conducting outreach to community partners, key stakeholders, and the general public to educate the public on the availability of and how to access services.